 The biggest problems with Latency are that it can be unpredictable, complicated to minimise (if that means manually shutting down background services on your older PC) and of course potentially expensive (if the solution is to buy yet more hardware).
 A simple way to avoid many latency issues is to avoid Bluetooth devices.

 A Final Word on DAW Software:

 It's been around for decades.
-I remember using an early version of CakeWalk on a Windows 95 box.
-Though the performance and feature set of software DAWs has improved out of sight, along with the A to D front ends ... you're still working on a machine (the computer / laptop) that isn't primarily designed to work with high quality audio.
-A PC is one of the noisiest and pro-audio hostile electronic devices you can imagine ... the true marvel is that so many people can get the great results that they do, in spite of this.
+I remember using an early version of CakeWalk on a Windows 95 box (yep, I've been around for decades too).
+Though the performance and feature set of software DAWs has improved out of sight, along with the A to D front ends ... you're still working on a machine (the PC / Laptop) that is not primarily designed to work with high quality audio.
+A PC is one of the noisiest and pro-audio hostile electronic devices you can imagine ... the true marvel is that so many people get the great results that they do, in spite of this.

 Jan 2016 update:

 As control surface technology continues to evolve/improve, the distinction between hardware and software based DAWs also continues to blur.
 The increasing reliance on USB MIDI in most new equipment (in place of the once universal 5 pin DIN MIDI In / Out / Through ports) is an annoyance however, as it makes the use of a PC essential, rather than optional.

 You may notice though that the more expensive or 'High-End' controllers ALL have 5 pin DIN MIDI ports available as standard.
 There are also (rather expensive) MIDI breakout boxes available that allow any MIDI gear (includes software MIDI devices) to be connected via USB and/or DIN MIDI - everything connects to everything.
 There is also MIDI over Wi-Fi, though you can rig something similar to this yourself with a couple of old iPhones running Bluetooth ;-)